 Hi, my name is Emily and I'm a PhD researcher with the Sheffield Institute for Interdisciplinary Biblical Studies (SIIBS), part of The University of Sheffield.

-I'm a First Class BA (Hons) and MA graduate of the University of Sheffield, born in Tauranga, New Zealand, who grew up in Coffs Harbour, Australia before settling in Sheffield, in the United Kingdom.
+I'm a First Class BA (Hons) and MA graduate of the University of Sheffield.
+I was born in Tauranga, New Zealand and grew up in Coffs Harbour, Australia before settling in Sheffield, in the United Kingdom.

-I currently research religion in video games and film, with a specific interest in depictions of Jesus-figures and LGBTQ+ characters within video games and film with regard to gender, sexuality and masculinity.
-My previous research has covered film theory, feminist theory, gender and queer theory in relation to the New Testament.
+I currently research religion in films and video games with a specific interest in depictions of Jesus-figures and LGBTQA+ characters within video games and film, with regard to gender, sexuality and masculinity.
+My previous research has covered film theory, feminist theory, gender and queer theory in relation to the Bible.

 My Bachelor's dissertation (on depictions of Ancient Roman governor Pontius Pilate in film) was awarded the Bible Society 2015 award for best dissertation.